Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 BadRequest()
 ```

-Hint: use a switch expression to evaluate the `ReadDataResult` and return the correct http status code.
+Hint: use a switch expression to evaluate the `ReadDataResult` and return the correct HTTP status code.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>